techtoys/SSD7317Z/README.md

 1. Reading from the FLASH is always slower than reading from SRAM of an MCU.
 A longer data reading time leads to slower pixel rendering
 2. Graphical contents of the GUI is not saved

 To solve these problems, a frame buffer is declared from MCU's SRAM as a map to the OLED's GDDRAM.
 Pixels are not written directly to the screen; instead, any graphical content to be updated is written to the frame buffer first and the modified contents in `frame_buffer[]` are flushed from SRAM to GDDRAM by SPI transfer on an FR rising edge to synchronize the blanking period of the OLED.
-In this approach, the speed of data transfer is faster because it is now data copy from SRAM to OLED's GDDRAM.
-DMA can be applied in this approach to further shorten SPI transfer latency.
+With this approach, the speed of data transfer is faster because it is now data copy from SRAM to OLED's GDDRAM.
+DMA can be applied to further shorten SPI transfer latency.
 Synchronization to an FR rising edge also avoids display [tearing](https://en.wikipedia.org/wiki/Screen_tearing).

 <img src="./Images/How_px_mapped2_SRAM.png" width=80%>

-The penalty of this approach is a larger SRAM usage but it is only 1.5KB out of 64KB SRAM in our target MCU that we still can afford it.
+For a small display of 96*128 pixels in black and white, the frame buffer occupies an extra 1.5KB out of 64KB SRAM in our target MCU.
 A more advanced approach is to port the library to some modern graphical frameworks.
 Examples are [TouchGFX](https://www.st.com/content/st_com/en/stm32-graphic-user-interface.html) and [LVGL](https://lvgl.io/) and both of them need a frame buffer too.

 ## LCD Image Converter